Calindra/cartesi-proposals/proposal-04-Syscoin-Specification-Discovery.md

 The three main components could be reused by other DApps to handle large and complex datasets that require advanced analysis and processing.
 It can also ensure the security and reliability of the data retrieval service.
 Some other potential uses for our solution are:

 - **Data science**: Everyone can use our solution to perform data science tasks, such as data cleaning, exploration, visualization, modeling, and evaluation.
 You can use any library or package that is available for Linux, such as Pandas.
-- **Machine learning**: Everyone can use our POC to train and deploy machine learning models, such as classification, regression, clustering, and reinforcement learning.
+- **Machine learning**: Everyone can use our solution to train and deploy machine learning models, such as classification, regression, clustering, and reinforcement learning.
 You can use any framework or tool that is compatible with Linux, such as Keras, PyTorch, FastAI, and Ray.
-- **Artificial intelligence**: Everyone can use our POC to create and run artificial intelligence applications, such as natural language processing, computer vision, speech recognition, and generative adversarial networks.
+- **Artificial intelligence**: Everyone can use our solution to create and run artificial intelligence applications, such as natural language processing, computer vision, speech recognition, and generative adversarial networks.
 You can use any library or package that supports Linux, such as NLTK, SpaCy, OpenCV, and PyTorch.

-These are just some of the examples of how you can use your POC for other purposes.
+These are just some of the examples of how you can use your solution for other purposes.
 There are many more possibilities and opportunities that you can explore.

 **Risks and Contingency Plans**
 <!--[What are the potential challenges or risks for this POC?
 If things don't go according to plan, how will you you know?
 How will you pivot or adjust your approach?]-->